urbit/urbit.org-reloaded/content/docs/hoon/guides/json-guide.md

 [The External API Reference section of the Eyre documentation](/docs/arvo/eyre/external-api-ref) - Details of the webserver vane Eyre's external API.

 [The Iris documentation](/docs/arvo/iris/iris) - Details of the web client vane Iris, which may be used to fetch external JSON data among other things.

+[Strings Guide](/docs/hoon/guides/strings) - Atom printing functions like `+scot` will often be useful for JSON encoding - see the [Encoding in Text](/docs/hoon/guides/strings#encoding-in-text) section for usage.